sveneisenschmidt/yay/docs/under-the-hood.md

 ## Webhooks

-Webhooks are the super glue that connects the outside world with your Yay instance.
+Webhooks are the link that joins the outside world with your Yay instance.

 ### Internals

-Processors implement the [ProcessorInterface](../../src/Component/Webhook/Incoming/ProcessorInterface.php) interface for incoming webhooks and implement the [ProcessorInterface](../../src/Component/Webhook/Outgoing/ProcessorInterface.php) interface for outgoing webhooks.
+Processors implement the `ProcessorInterface`([1](../src/Component/Webhook/Incoming/ProcessorInterface.php), [2](../src/Component/Webhook/Outgoing/ProcessorInterface.php)) for incoming and outgoing webhooks.

 #### Incoming processors

 During execution of the webhook the `process` method of the processor is called.
 A [Request](http://api.symfony.com/master/Symfony/Component/HttpFoundation/Request.html) instance is passed, it contains all request data passed to the application.

-The webhook implementation requires that after the processor or all processor via the `chain` processor are run the request object holds both `username` and `action` attributes.
+The webhook implementation requires that after the processor or all processors via the `chain` processor are run the request object holds both `username` and `action` attributes.

-Processors can be combined through chaining to maximise flexibility, you can follow the [GitHub example](under-the-hood.md#example-github) to see all benefits of processing webhook payloads.
+Processors can be combined through chaining to maximise flexibility, you can follow the [GitHub example](under-the-hood.md#example-github) to see all the benefits of processing webhook payloads.
 E.g you can process a payload from GitHub and then use a custom processor to map github usernames to internal usernames.

 Processors are then available as part of a webhook route `/webhook/incoming/{processor}/` and reachable via `GET` and `POST`.